 Your Homeschool Is Legally Happening.
 Now You Need Proof.

-The South Africa Portfolio & Assessment Templates is a complete compliance and documentation system — BELA Act-aligned record-keeping templates, a CAPS translation rubric, phase-end assessor checklists, and subject dividers using correct South African educational nomenclature — that turns your real, living, eclectic home education into the structured, legally recognized evidence that provincial departments and competent assessors demand.
+The South Africa Portfolio & Assessment Templates is a CAPS Translation System — record-keeping templates, translation rubrics, assessor checklists, and subject dividers that turn your real, eclectic home education into the structured, legally recognised evidence that provincial departments and competent assessors demand.
 Not a curriculum.
 Not a corporate platform.
 Not a government form designed for a classroom teacher managing 40 learners.
-A practical administrative toolkit designed specifically for the independent South African home educator who teaches their way and needs to prove it on paper.
+A system that translates how you actually teach into the language the Department requires — built specifically for the independent South African home educator.

 Here is what actually happens when the BELA Act meets your kitchen table: You pull your child from a failing school — or you register from the start — and within days you are confronted by the provincial department's requirements.
 An Education Plan.
 A Portfolio of Evidence.
 A "comparable to the National Curriculum" standard that nobody explains in plain language.
 You search online and find three things: R30,000-per-year corporate providers who want to own your child's academic records entirely; free GDE templates written by bureaucrats for classroom teachers; and Etsy planners from Johannesburg sellers that track daily nature journals beautifully but contain zero CAPS mapping, zero assessor preparation, and zero reference to the BELA Act at all.
 You are doing a Charlotte Mason nature study, a Minecraft coding hour, and a home economics afternoon — and you have no idea how to make that look like Home Language, Technology, and Economic Management Sciences on paper.
 The Pestalozzi Trust will defend you in court if the department oversteps.
-But what you need right now is not a legal defense — it is a filing system.
+But what you need right now is not a legal defence — it is a translation system.
+One that takes the education already happening in your home and renders it in the language the state demands.

 Built specifically for South Africa.
 Uses correct SA educational nomenclature — Home Language, First Additional Language, Life Orientation, Economic Management Sciences — not "Language Arts," "Social Studies," or any other US-centric terminology that marks an international template immediately.